Most business leaders hear Strategic Planning and think of two things:

 This is for someone that: Connects employee efforts to the most important goals, is determined to shorten the time to success, and is looking for a planning tool that works

-This is for someone that is: dedicated to growing the company, tired of competing priorities, feeling lost as to where to allocate time and money, and wanting a way to track progress.
+This is for someone that is: dedicated to growing the company, tired of competing priorities, feeling lost as to where to allocate time and money, and wants a way to track progress.

-This is for someone that wants: a prospect to convert, to understand why prospects leave, future sales to be easier, and more opportunities
+This is for someone that wants: a prospect to convert, to understand why prospects leave, for future sales to be easier, and for more opportunities

 How do these three work together for your business?

 First, we must start with the vision organizer.
 Once you know where you are and where you would like to go over the next one to 10 years, it will be much easier to create a scorecard that aligns with that vision.
 Lastly, the customer Journey must be at the heart of every decision you make once the vision and scorecard are complete.